Actions & Inputs

 Valid focus

-Text Fields in a valid focus state changes style when the inputted entry conforms to a specific condition or format, while focused.
+The text field changes style when the inputted entry conforms to a specific condition or format, while focused.

 Valid hover

-Text Fields in a valid hover state changes style when the inputted entry conforms to a specific condition or format, while hovering.
+The text field changes style when the inputted entry conforms to a specific condition or format, while hovering.

 Invalid